Meghai Choudhury

 A language-exchange app connecting people through shared culture and conversation goals.

 KnockKnock pairs users for language exchange based on shared interests, location, and learning goals.
-I came in after the team had done early user interviews and competitive research, and built the entire visual and interaction language from that foundation — including brand identity, home dashboard, matching flow, and profile screens.
+I came in after the team had done early user interviews and competitive research, and I built the entire visual and interaction language from that foundation — including brand identity, home dashboard, matching flow, and profile screens.

 Want to work together? meghai@berkeley.edu